 Guided Tours

 Guided tours of the CSS Neuse Museum and the Governor Richard Caswell Memorial are available upon request.
 We ask that groups make reservations in advance by calling 252-526-9600, ext.
 222 or 221.
-Adult groups are $3 per person.
+Adult groups are $3 plus tax per person.

 Please choose one of the options below for your guided tour: